 Union Square: Sometimes there are events and farmer’s markets here.
 Definitely check it out.

-Central Park: Follow Fifth Avenue north until you hit Central Park on your left hand side.
+Central Park: Follow Fifth Avenue north until you hit Central Park on your left-hand side.
 You won’t have time to see much of this 3.41 km2 green space, but you’ll be able to see the south end all the way to the fountain.
-When you reach the fountain, loop back around to the west side of the park and exit on Central Park West St.
+When you reach the fountain, loop back around to the west side of the park and exit on Central Park West.

-Columbus Circle: This is a beautiful round about to take a couple of photos before getting on the subway at the Columbus Circle Station.
-Take the A-C-E train downtown and get off at 8 Ave Station.
+Columbus Circle: This is a beautiful roundabout to take a couple of photos before getting on the subway at the Columbus Circle Station.
+Take the A-C-E train downtown and get off at 59th St. Station.

-The Chelsea Market & Neighbourhood: Get off the subway at 8 Ave and head for the amazing Chelsea Market which is open Monday to Friday (7am – 9pm) and Sunday (8am – 9pm).
+The Chelsea Market & Neighbourhood: Get off the subway at 14th St. and head for the amazing Chelsea Market which is open Monday to Friday (7am – 9pm) and Sunday (8am – 9pm).

 Madison Square Garden: Turn left on 7th Ave off of 30th St and head north.
-Almost immediately you’ll see on of the world’s most famous venues, Madison Square Garden.
+Almost immediately you’ll see one of the world’s most famous venues, Madison Square Garden.

 By this time, your legs will be aching and your camera shutter finger will be twitching, but you’ll have seen a lot of New York (well, only Manhattan actually).
 Of course, you could go a whole different route and head into Brooklyn or check out the beautiful Staten Island area, but that’s what is so great about New York City, you can explore it for months and still not see it all!
 Some of it will just have to wait until next time.